zicongmei/ai-story/fullText1/README.md

 ## Configuration

 The Gemini API configuration is now flexible and optional.
-If the `--config` flag is provided, the program attempts to load the Gemini configuration from that file.
+If the `--config` flag is provided with the `abstract` subcommand, the program attempts to load the Gemini configuration from that file.
 If `--config` is omitted, or if the specified config file is not found, unreadable, or doesn't contain an API key, the program falls back to using the `GEMINI_API_KEY` environment variable.

-### API Key Precedence:
+### API Key Precedence (for `abstract` subcommand):
 1.  `api_key` from the specified JSON configuration file (if `--config` is used).
 2.  `GEMINI_API_KEY` environment variable.
 If neither is found, the program will exit with an error.

-### Model Name Precedence:
+### Model Name Precedence (for `abstract` subcommand):
 1.  `model_name` from the specified JSON configuration file (if `--config` is used).
 2. If `model_name` is omitted from the config file, or if no config file is used, it defaults to `gemini-pro`.